patrickpichler/of_bees_and_runtime_security/presentation/slides.md

 <div class="items">

-* eBPF is like JS for the kernel
+* eBPF is to the kernel what JS is to the browser

 <v-clicks>